What To Pack For Greece – Packing Lists For Every Season

 What to pack for Greece in the shoulder season

-The shoulder season in Greece are the months of March, April, October and November.
+The shoulder season in Greece are the months of March, April, early May, late September, October and November.
 The weather can be hit and miss, and packing can get a little tricky.

 What to wear in Greece in March – What to wear in Greece in October